OajMeredith23/home-api/README.md

-# 🔌 Device Control API – Documentation
+# 🔌 Home API – Documentation

+This API has multiple utilities.

-This API enables you to send MQTT messages to control devices via a unified endpoint.
+- It allows you to send MQTT messages to control devices via a unified endpoint.
 The backend uses a local Mosquitto broker to publish messages and stores device state persistently in a JSON file (`state.json`).

-It is designed to interface with any MQTT subscriber, device code is [here](https://github.com/OajMeredith23/smart-home-devices)
+It is designed to interface with any MQTT subscriber, custom device code is [here](https://github.com/OajMeredith23/smart-home-devices)
+- It has endpoints that return datasets.
+Like the `/weather` endpoint that returns weather data for Bromley.

+For more details and example on available endpoints import the `postman-collection.yml` file into Postman.
 ---

 ## Getting started